 Step 2: Select Your Pallets for a Good Foundation

 - Now that we have a level site, it is important to select the best pallets for a good foundation.
-Decide the shape and size for you patio.
+Decide the shape and size of your patio.
 Select pallets by size that best accomplish the shape you want.
 As you can see, I added a cut-out area for my fire pit.
 The possibilities are wide open.
 Be creative.

-- When selecting pallets for your base, it is important to choose the strongest and best pallets, and be sure to select pallets that are the same height.
-(There are standards in pallet construction, but there are lots of variation as well.
+- When selecting pallets for your base, it is important to choose the strongest and best pallets and be sure to select pallets that are the same height.
+(There are standards in pallet construction, but there are lots of variations as well.
 So measure carefully.)

 - Arrange the pallets into the size and shape you chose.
 I used long screws to attach the pallets together for extra stability.
 Use your drill and driver bit to screw through each pallet to the one next to it.
 Once the base is complete, it's demolition time.